Yi-ChunHung/TG3.1_mini-workshop_Apr.29/ftn58ToolBox/README.md

 ## 🚩 [RSPCD](./RSPCD)

-The code plots the Real-Space Partial Charge Distribution resolve to atoms.
+The code plots the distribution of a wave function resolving to atoms.

 ## 🚩 [RS_Hamiltonian](./RS_Hamiltonian.m)